APPLICATION PRIORITY CRITERIA

 *St. Louis Catholic School follows the Fairfax County Public School Inclement Weather policy.
 In the event of a delayed opening on a scheduled assessment date, the testing time will be pushed back as appropriate for the same day.
 In the event schools are closed, prospective families will be contacted to re-schedule.

-Applications received by February 15, 2018 will be considered for possible acceptance in the first round of evaluations according to the priority criteria outlined above.
+Applications received by February 15, 2019 will be considered for possible acceptance in the first round of evaluations according to the order in which they are received within each priority category outlined above.

 All applications, regardless of priority criteria, received after February 15th will be considered in the order in which they are received should space be available.